fenago/rac/Installation_Guide/md/OracleRAC_Setup_OracleLinux7_VirtualBox.md

     exit

 Configure the Grid Infrastructure by running the following as the "oracle" user.

+`su - oracle`

 We could have run the configuration in silent mode using this edited response file `grid\_config.rsp` with the following command.